Canton, Ohio: Radio

-Canton is home to the Bluecoats Drum and Bugle Corps, a world-class competitor in Drum Corps International.
-The Bluecoats have been a part of the "top five" finalists in the DCI World Championships since 2013, and took home the Founders' Trophy in 2016, with their show entitled "Down Side Up".

 Transportation

-Canton is connected to the Interstate Highway System via Interstate 77 which connects Canton to Marietta, Ohio, and points south, and to Cleveland and Akron, Ohio, to the north.

-U.S. Route 30 connects Canton to Wooster, Ohio, and points west, and to East Liverpool, Ohio, and points east.
-U.S. Route 62 connects Canton to Millersburg, Ohio, and points southwest, and to Youngstown, Ohio, and points northeast.
+Canton is connected to the Interstate Highway System via Interstate 77, which connects Canton to Marietta to the south and Cleveland to the north.
+U.S. Route 30 connects Canton to Wooster westward and East Liverpool eastward.
+U.S. Route 62 connects Canton to Millersburg to the southwest and to Youngstown to the northeast.

-The city has several arterial roads.
-Ohio 43 (Market Avenue, Walnut Avenue and Cherry Avenue), Ohio 153 (12th Street and Mahoning Road), Ohio 172 (Tuscarawas Street) / The Lincoln Highway, Ohio 297 (Whipple Avenue and Raff Avenue), Ohio 627 (Faircrest Street), Ohio 687 (Fulton Drive), and Ohio 800 (Cleveland Avenue) / A.K.A.
+The city has several arterial roads, including Ohio 43 (Market Avenue, Walnut Avenue and Cherry Avenue), Ohio 153 (12th Street and Mahoning Road), Ohio 172 (Tuscarawas Street) / The Lincoln Highway, Ohio 297 (Whipple Avenue and Raff Avenue), Ohio 627 (Faircrest Street), Ohio 687 (Fulton Drive), and Ohio 800 (Cleveland Avenue) / A.K.A.
 Old Route 8.

 Until 1990, Amtrak's passenger trains Broadway Limited and the Capitol Limited made stops at Canton station.
-Norfolk Southern and the Wheeling-Lake Erie railroads provide freight service in Canton.
+Amtrak's Capitol Limited currently makes stops in Alliance station, 20 mi to the northeast.
+Norfolk Southern and the Wheeling and Lake Erie railroads provide freight service in Canton.